yejiayu/huobi-chain/docs/graphql_api.md

 <td valign="top">[<a href="#hash">Hash</a>!]!</td>
 <td>

-The merkle proof of receipts
+The merkle roots of receipts

 </td>
 </tr>